 Degree and Certification

-This degree is a bachelor of science in education in secondary education with an emphasis in biology.
+This degree is a bachelor of science in education in secondary education with an emphasis in Earth science.

-Additionally, upon successfully completing the initial teacher-certification process, the state grants you certification in secondary biology (Grades 9 through 12).
+Additionally, upon successfully completing the initial teacher-certification process, the state grants you certification in secondary Earth science (grades 9 through 12).